-Welcome back to my project of slowly reviewing all the coffee and cakes in Tallinn with my friend Greta, this week: a large and inviting space overlooking Freedom Square.
+Welcome back to my project of slowly reviewing all the coffee and cakes in Tallinn with my friend Kid, this week: a large and inviting space overlooking Freedom Square.

 Address: Vabaduse väljak 10, 10146 Tallinn